Table of Contents

 Low levels of LDH are rare and usually not a cause of concern.

-24. Lipoprotein(a) Low-Density Lipoprotein Cholesterol, LDL
+24. Lipoprotein(a) Low-Density Lipoprotein Cholesterol

-Normal Lipoprotein a LDL ranges
+Normal Lipoprotein a ranges

-When LDL blood test is high
+When lipoprotein a test is high

 - It might be a sign of premature coronary heart disease as well as hyperlipoproteinemia